Open Source OLED Watch

 [Ben Jordan] Thanks for sharing this cool project with us!
 Be sure to follow the link to see more about Jared’s OSHW OLED watch.

-What other cool OSHW / stuff is out there in the community?
-Feel free to comment and let us know if you’re working on a neat project like this.
+What other cool OSHW stuff is out there in the community?
+An OLED tv?
+How about a smart tv or smart watch?
+A development board is a opportunity for many new projects!
+Feel free to comment and let us know if you’re working on a neat module or app like this.